 The bold-faced entries in the database are sensor models.
 Sensors added from these entries become generic sensors with no serial number and assume the default calibration values (these can, of course, be changed later).
 From the sensor models, so-called sensor instances are derived, which are the light-faced rows.
 These sensors have a serial number and specific calibration values for the sensor axes.
 New instances can be added by clicking on the three-dots icon on a sensor model.
 Options are available to add, remove and change models and instances as well.

-Sensor database with sensor models (bold-faced) and instances (normal-faced)
+Hardware database with sensor models (bold-faced) and instances (normal-faced)

 Additional sensors can be added to the database by clicking the plus sign in the top right corner.
 Different properties are available for the four sensor types.
 Custom sensors can be defined to support, for instance, strain sensors and force response sensors.

-The database can export all definitions to a DB file.
+The database can export all definitions to a DB or excel file.
 This can be used to share definitions with colleagues.
 You will find the Import Database and Export Database options under the three-dots icon in the top right corner.

 The following video explains how to work with the sensor database.